sphero-inc/Sphero-iOS-SDK/samples/SensorStreaming/README.md

                                                     packetCount:count];

 	}
     For real time applications setting packetFrames > 1 is usually pointless since you are only interested in the most recent data.
 However it is possible to obtain all the samples by setting, for instance, divisor=1 and packetFrames=21 (~20 packets/second each containing 21 sets of data.
 It is important to note that we are only requesting 200 sets of data from this Set Data Streaming Command.
 Therefore, you will have to request after you get close to 200.
-This is done to solve the problem of requesting infinite data putting the Sphero robot in a bad state if your app crashes and did not disconnect properlly.
+This is done to solve the problem of requesting infinite data putting the Sphero robot in a bad state if your app crashes and did not disconnect properly.
 ## Receiving Async Data Packets

 You will receive an `onDataReceived` callback at the frequency in which you requested data streaming.
 The callback will contain `DeviceAsyncData` with a certain number of frames (also determined when requesting data).
 The data will contain all the variables you requested as well.